mihirvijdeshpande/puppet-in-docker-examples/README.md

 interesting together using Puppet-in-Docker, let us know by opening an issue or a pull request.

-# Maintainers

-This repository is maintained by the Puppet, Inc. release engineering team <release@puppet.com>

-Individual examples may have separate maintainers as mentioned in the relevant READMEs.

 # Issues

 File issues and feature requests in the [Community Package Repository (CPR) project](https://tickets.puppet.com/browse/CPR) with the 'Container' component.